| Danae Brissonnet, on scaffolding, upper left |

 graphic designer by trade, Hilda is close to becoming a full-time artist.
 It is her true passion.

-Hilda Palafax - painting woman and Whale Shark |
+| Hilda Palafax - woman and Whale Shark |

 Another truly fanciful mural has

-been painted on northern side of the municipal waste transfer facility.
+been painted on the northern side of the municipal waste transfer facility.
 The creatures are fun and colourful, and

 brighten up an otherwise dreary space.